 America is obsessed with the notion of Success.
 Success is vague and mailable to whatever end.
 The definition of Success is relative to whatever aesthetic floats in any one person’s mind, at any given time and place in history.
 Success is the ever-aloft, penultimate goal that’s never realized.
 On the hedonic treadmill, it’s this notion that keeps people going, as they fixate on the Successful Life.
 Life itself is hijacked when all experience becomes a chore list, just another means to an end.

-Perhaps antithetical to the situation of being on the hedonic treadmill is one of living in the moment.
+Antithetical to the situation of being on the hedonic treadmill is one of living in the moment.
 Some call this mindfulness.
-A useful phrase that makes the point, however, is ethnobotanist/psychonaut/philosopher Terence Mckenna’s “felt presence of immediate experience,” which, for him, as opposed to Success, is really the only reality anyone will ever know.
-The quote below is from one of his renowned speaking tours:
+A useful phrase that makes the point, however, is ethnobotanist/psychonaut/philosopher Terence Mckenna’s “felt presence of immediate experience,” which, for him is the only reality anyone will ever know or possess.
+The quote below is from one of his renowned speaking tours.

 “The one thing that seems secure is a truth that is hard to hear in the context of a dominator culture with an obsession with the material world, and that truth is that nothing lasts.
 Nothing lasts.
 You know, your enemies will fade, your friends will fade, your fortune, your poverty, your disappointments, your dreams–everything is in the process of changing into something else, so your agony is about to be assuaged.
 On the other hand, your happiness is about to be destroyed.
 So, the obligation that comes out of this realization is an obligation to the immediate moment–to this thing that I’ve been calling the felt moment of immediate experience.
 It isn’t who you were, or what you were, or who you will be, or what you will be.
 It’s the felt moment of immediate experience.
 This has been robbed from us by media and by our tendency to denigrate ourselves to see the world in terms of the great ones, not here, whoever they are: Aristotle, Madonna, Jesus, whatever your particular bent is.
 The overcoming of neurosis, of unhappiness, of toxic lifestyles is the felt presence of immediate experience–in the body, in the moment, and, you know, psychedelics, sexuality, gastronomy, sport, dance–these are the things that put you in the felt presence of the moment.
 And that’s all you really ever possess.
 Your memories are eroding away.
 The futures you anticipate will mostly not come to pass.
 The real richness is in the moment, and it’s not necessarily some kind of be here now, feel-good thing because it doesn’t always feel good, but it always feels.
 It is a domain of feeling.
 It’s primary.
 Language is not primary; ideology is not primary; the propagation of future and past vectors is not primary; what’s primary is the felt presence of experience, and that is the source of love, and that is the source of community.”
 4